gtoledorodriguez/XRay-Optics-Simulation/README.md

 Run `conda activate agis` to use the virtual environment configured with Conda for this project.

+Run `bash install_extra_dependencies` to install dependencies we cannot specify in the `environment.yml` file.

 Then run `python -m optical_simulation.run_simulation` to run the slit simulation.

 You can also run `python -m optical_simulation.demo.runMultiCoreTest` to run the multi-core test.